tweedegolf/cfg-noodle/README.md

 - `process_writes`: serialize data from the nodes into flash
 - `process_garbage`: delete old data (but keep a few as a backup)

+The worker task is separate to allow users to control exactly when read/write/garbage processing takes place, enabling control over flash durability consumption, power consumption, efficient batching, and other specific requirements.

+However, cfg-noodle provides a basic default worker task implementation that is sufficient for many cases.

 ### Reading

 When attaching a `StorageListNode` to a `StorageList`, the following happens: